Magic Mind: From under $1M to over $50M run-rate in 5 years

 - -Platforms: YouTube + Podcasts

-- -Team: Nv Impact core crew - Sebastian + 2 assistants
+- -Team: Nv.social core crew — Sebastian + 2 assistants

 Magic Mind Team Scaling, First Systems

-First performance campaigns killed.
-3-6x ROAS for a relatively unknown "productivity shot".
+The first performance campaigns delivered: 3-6x ROAS for a relatively unknown "productivity shot".
+The next step was to scale.

-Nv Impact's team grew to five offshore juniors hired and trained by Seb from scratch within weeks - explosive growth.
+Nv.social's team grew to five offshore juniors, all hired and trained by Sebastian from scratch within weeks.

-Seb started building a sourcing tool as well with a developer (a fully fledged software, because existing softwares were not up to par)
+Sebastian also began building a dedicated sourcing tool with a developer — full-fledged software, because the existing options were not up to par.

-- -Team: +5 new people in Nv Impact - for Magic Mind
+- -Team: +5 new hires at Nv.social for Magic Mind

 Team Goes Local